zer0trustsec/zer0trustsec.github.io/_posts/osint-email-validation-using-forgetpassword-function-using-python/2020-09-15-osint-email-validation-using-forgetpassword-function-using-python.md

 description: Validate the emails on multiple websites
 ---

 These days most of OSINT guys were doing their investigations on humans/unknown emails data.
 Sometimes threat actor/attackers also do mistakes while creating accounts in multiple platforms.
-We have to take those mistakes as an advantage in our investigations, so most of the email addresses will be unknown in most of the Threat Intel investigations.
+We have to take those mistakes as an advantage in our investigations, so most of the email addresses will be unknown in lot of Threat Intel investigations.

 In this post, I would like to share one of the interesting github project which can take email address as an input and checking in top websites using "forget password" functionality.